Phantas0s/devdash-doc/content/_index.md

 * In order to change the display of your widgets (colors or size), [you can directly go here](/display/).
 * Finally, to understand how to use time period for many widgets in DevDash, [you can go there](/time/).

-Do you have ideas for new features?
-Do you need any help?
-Do you want to be part of the DevDash community?
-Come participate on [DevDash's Discord channel](https://discord.gg/aFHJ7ec).

 ![example of real DevDash dashboard](/img/screenshot/mix-1.png)